 The Industry and Business Operation

-This is the first and foremost step towards acquiring a business license that is appropriate for your business.
+This is the first step towards acquiring a business license that is appropriate for your business.
 You need to identify the industry relevant to your business.
 Once you have identified the industry, you need to be clear about what your business entity is offering in terms of service or products.
 Let’s look at an example to understand this well.

 Industry Type: Food Business